 But just like any other social platform, your Twitter strategy should be tailored to the way your audience consumes content here versus on Instagram or Facebook.

-Whether starting conversations or tapping into ones that your audience is already having, there are a few Twitter best practices to follow if you really want your brand voice to shine and your content to perform well in the feed.
+Whether starting conversations or tapping into ones that your followers are already having, there are a few Twitter best practices to follow if you really want your brand voice to shine and your content to perform well in the feed.

-Below, we rounded up 10 Twitter best practices and our favorite examples of them in action.
+Below, we rounded up 10 Twitter best practices for 2023 and our favorite examples of them in action.

 Engage and interact

 Engagement is the name of the game on Twitter.
 On a social platform that’s all about connection and conversation, it only makes sense that one of the top Twitter best practices is to actually interact with your followers.